php4dev/redmine-on-heroku/README.md

 $ heroku run rake redmine:plugins:migrate RAILS_ENV=production
 ```

+You can now log into your Redmine installation using the initial user account (username: `admin`,  password: `admin`).

 ## License

 Like [Redmine], this is open source and released under the terms of the [GNU General Public License v2 (GPL)](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html)